v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/linq-to-xml-classes-overview.md

 ---
-title: LINQ to XML — Przegląd klasy (Visual Basic) ms.date: 07/20/2015 ms.assetid: f11b62b5-d522-4c23-92ae-23186dc16447
+title: Klasy LINQ to XML — przegląd ms.date: 07/20/2015
+ms.assetid: f11b62b5-d522-4c23-92ae-23186dc16447
-ms.openlocfilehash: 10a6384167ee6ad6463a7f2f993b871fc8baea9e
+ms.openlocfilehash: 8b7c1e13d462bbee38f4e958bb3ef90a8c7d32f3
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64610741"
+ms.locfileid: "74352009"
 ---
-# <a name="linq-to-xml-classes-overview-visual-basic"></a>LINQ to XML — Przegląd klasy (Visual Basic)
+# <a name="linq-to-xml-classes-overview-visual-basic"></a>LINQ to XML Classes Overview (Visual Basic)
-Ten temat zawiera listę [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] klas w <xref:System.Xml.Linq> przestrzeni nazw oraz krótki opis każdego z nich.
+This topic provides a list of the [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] classes in the <xref:System.Xml.Linq> namespace, and a short description of each.

-## <a name="linq-to-xml-classes"></a>LINQ to XML klasy
+## <a name="linq-to-xml-classes"></a>LINQ to XML Classes

-### <a name="xattribute-class"></a>Klasy XAttribute
+### <a name="xattribute-class"></a>XAttribute Class
- <xref:System.Xml.Linq.XAttribute> reprezentuje atrybut XML.
-Aby uzyskać szczegółowe informacje i przykłady, zobacz [XAttribute klasa — Przegląd (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xattribute-class-overview.md).
+ <xref:System.Xml.Linq.XAttribute> represents an XML attribute.
+For detailed information and examples, see [XAttribute Class Overview (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xattribute-class-overview.md).

 ### <a name="xcdata-class"></a>XCData Class
- <xref:System.Xml.Linq.XCData> reprezentuje węzeł tekstowy CDATA.
+ <xref:System.Xml.Linq.XCData> represents a CDATA text node.

-### <a name="xcomment-class"></a>Klasa XComment
+### <a name="xcomment-class"></a>XComment Class
- <xref:System.Xml.Linq.XComment> reprezentuje komentarz XML.
+ <xref:System.Xml.Linq.XComment> represents an XML comment.

-### <a name="xcontainer-class"></a>Klasa XContainer
+### <a name="xcontainer-class"></a>XContainer Class
- <xref:System.Xml.Linq.XContainer> jest abstrakcyjna klasa bazowa dla wszystkich węzłów, które mogą mieć węzłów podrzędnych.
-Następujące klasy pochodzić od <xref:System.Xml.Linq.XContainer> klasy:
+ <xref:System.Xml.Linq.XContainer> is an abstract base class for all nodes that can have child nodes.
+The following classes derive from the <xref:System.Xml.Linq.XContainer> class:

 - <xref:System.Xml.Linq.XElement>

 - <xref:System.Xml.Linq.XDocument>

-### <a name="xdeclaration-class"></a>Klasa XDeclaration
+### <a name="xdeclaration-class"></a>XDeclaration Class
- <xref:System.Xml.Linq.XDeclaration> reprezentuje deklaracji XML.
-Deklaracja XML jest używane do deklarowania wersji XML i kodowania dokumentu.
-Ponadto deklaracja XML określa, czy dokument XML jest autonomiczny.
-Dokument jest autonomiczna, czy nie deklaracje zewnętrzne znaczników w zewnętrznej definicji DTD lub w jednostce parametru zewnętrznych przywoływany w podzestawie wewnętrznym.
+ <xref:System.Xml.Linq.XDeclaration> represents an XML declaration.
+An XML declaration is used to declare the XML version and the encoding of a document.
+In addition, an XML declaration specifies whether the XML document is stand-alone.
+If a document is stand-alone, there are no external markup declarations, either in an external DTD, or in an external parameter entity referenced from the internal subset.

-### <a name="xdocument-class"></a>XDocument, klasa
+### <a name="xdocument-class"></a>XDocument Class
- <xref:System.Xml.Linq.XDocument> Reprezentuje dokumentu XML.
-Aby uzyskać szczegółowe informacje i przykłady, zobacz [XDocument klasa — Przegląd (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xdocument-class-overview.md).
+ <xref:System.Xml.Linq.XDocument> represents an XML document.
+For detailed information and examples, see [XDocument Class Overview (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xdocument-class-overview.md).

-### <a name="xdocumenttype-class"></a>Klasa XDocumentType
+### <a name="xdocumenttype-class"></a>XDocumentType Class
- <xref:System.Xml.Linq.XDocumentType> reprezentuje XML dokumentu Type Definition (DTD).
+ <xref:System.Xml.Linq.XDocumentType> represents an XML Document Type Definition (DTD).

-### <a name="xelement-class"></a>Klasy XElement
+### <a name="xelement-class"></a>XElement Class
- <xref:System.Xml.Linq.XElement> Reprezentuje XML element.
-Aby uzyskać szczegółowe informacje i przykłady, zobacz [XElement klasa — Przegląd (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xelement-class-overview.md).
+ <xref:System.Xml.Linq.XElement> represents an XML element.
+For detailed information and examples, see [XElement Class Overview (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xelement-class-overview.md).

-### <a name="xname-class"></a>Klasa XName
+### <a name="xname-class"></a>XName Class
- <xref:System.Xml.Linq.XName> reprezentuje nazwy elementów (<xref:System.Xml.Linq.XElement>) i atrybuty (<xref:System.Xml.Linq.XAttribute>).
-Aby uzyskać szczegółowe informacje i przykłady, zobacz [XDocument klasa — Przegląd (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xdocument-class-overview.md).

- [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] zaprojektowaną do podejmowania nazwy XML jest tak proste, jak to możliwe.
-Z powodu ich złożoności nazwy XML są często uznawane za zaawansowanych tematów, w formacie XML.
-Można przypuszczać, że tę złożoność pochodzi spoza przestrzeni nazw, które deweloperzy regularnie używane w programowaniu, ale z prefiksy przestrzeni nazw.
-Prefiksy Namespace może być przydatne, aby zmniejszyć naciśnięć klawiszy wymagany podczas wprowadzania danych XML lub była łatwiejsza do odczytania XML.
-Jednak prefiksy są często po prostu skrót do usługi za pomocą pełnego przestrzeni nazw XML i nie są wymagane w większości przypadków. [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] upraszcza nazw XML, rozwiązując wszystkie prefiksy do ich odpowiednich przestrzeni nazw XML.
-Prefiksy są dostępne, jeśli są wymagane, za pośrednictwem <xref:System.Xml.Linq.XElement.GetPrefixOfNamespace%2A> metody.

- Jest to możliwe, jeśli to konieczne, aby kontrolka prefiksy przestrzeni nazw.
-W pewnych okolicznościach Jeśli pracujesz z innymi systemami XML, takich jak XSLT lub XAML, musisz kontrolowanie prefiksów przestrzeni nazw.
-Na przykład jeśli wyrażenie XPath, który używa prefiksy przestrzeni nazw i jest osadzony w arkusz stylów XSLT, należy się upewnić, że dokument XML jest serializowana z prefiksy przestrzeni nazw, które pasują do terminów używanych w wyrażenie XPath.
+ <xref:System.Xml.Linq.XName> represents names of elements (<xref:System.Xml.Linq.XElement>) and attributes (<xref:System.Xml.Linq.XAttribute>).
+For detailed information and examples, see [XDocument Class Overview (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/xdocument-class-overview.md).

+ [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] is designed to make XML names as straightforward as possible.
+Due to their complexity, XML names are often considered to be an advanced topic in XML.
+Arguably, this complexity comes not from namespaces, which developers use regularly in programming, but from namespace prefixes.
+Namespace prefixes can be useful to reduce the keystrokes required when you input XML, or to make XML easier to read.
+However, prefixes are often just a shortcut for using the full XML namespace, and are not required in most cases. [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] simplifies XML names by resolving all prefixes to their corresponding XML namespace.
+Prefixes are available, if they are required, through the <xref:System.Xml.Linq.XElement.GetPrefixOfNamespace%2A> method.

+ It is possible, if necessary, to control namespace prefixes.
+In some circumstances, if you are working with other XML systems, such as XSLT or XAML, you need to control namespace prefixes.
+For example, if you have an XPath expression that uses namespace prefixes and is embedded in an XSLT stylesheet, you must make sure that your XML document is serialized with namespace prefixes that match those used in the XPath expression.

-### <a name="xnamespace-class"></a>Klasa XNamespace
+### <a name="xnamespace-class"></a>XNamespace Class
- <xref:System.Xml.Linq.XNamespace> reprezentuje obszar nazw dla <xref:System.Xml.Linq.XElement> lub <xref:System.Xml.Linq.XAttribute>.
-Przestrzenie nazw są składnikiem <xref:System.Xml.Linq.XName>.
+ <xref:System.Xml.Linq.XNamespace> represents a namespace for an <xref:System.Xml.Linq.XElement> or <xref:System.Xml.Linq.XAttribute>.
+Namespaces are a component of an <xref:System.Xml.Linq.XName>.

-### <a name="xnode-class"></a>Klasa XNode
+### <a name="xnode-class"></a>XNode Class
- <xref:System.Xml.Linq.XNode> jest klasą abstrakcyjną, która reprezentuje węzły drzewa XML.
-Następujące klasy pochodzić od <xref:System.Xml.Linq.XNode> klasy:
+ <xref:System.Xml.Linq.XNode> is an abstract class that represents the nodes of an XML tree.
+The following classes derive from the <xref:System.Xml.Linq.XNode> class:

 - <xref:System.Xml.Linq.XText>